-Unfunded actuarial accrued liabilities were amortized by level (principal and interest combined) percentage of payroll contributions for a closed amortization period over 29 future years for pension benefits and over 29 future years for health subsidy benefits.
+Unfunded actuarial accrued liabilities were amortized by level (principal and interest combined) percentage of payroll contributions over 28 future years for pension benefits and over 28 future years for health subsidy benefits.
+The amortization period is closed for both pension benefits and health subsidy benefits.